 - Project management courses and other practical courses (e.g. professional development courses in small groups)

-- Our full careers service
+- Access to our full TSE careers service

-- French language classes at the beginning of the year (at the end of August)
+- French language classes (at the end of August) for international students

-- Mathcamp before the beginning of courses
+- Mathcamp (at the end of August)

 Fee waivers and scholarships

-UniCredit and Universities Masterscholarship
+UniCredit and Universities Master scholarship

 UniCredit & Universities Foscolo Foundation offers a scholarship to a student national from one of the 15 European countries in which UniCredit Group operates with outstanding academic background and accepted in the “doctoral path” of the Master 2 in Economics (Master 2 in Economic Theory and Econometrics). http://unicreditanduniversities.eu/index.php/en/home.html